Byaidu/PDFMathTranslate/README.md

   ```

 ### Translation wih exceptions
-Use regex to specify formula fonts and characters that need to be preserved
+Use regex to specify formula fonts and characters that need to be preserved.

 ```bash
 pdf2zh example.pdf -f "(CM[^RT].*|MS.*|.*Ital)" -c "(\(|\||\)|\+|=|\d|[\u0080-\ufaff])"